tobi-code/ManipulationLibrary/README.md

 # ManipulationLibrary

-A library to work with point clouds and ESEC tables.
+A module to work with point clouds and ESEC tables.